 If you are a current home full time student who started your course in or after 2012/13 but before 2017/18 then you will be charged £9000 for your tuition fees.
-If you started your course after 2012/13 and are returning from a Leave of Absence to continue your studies in 2017/18 you will still be charged £9000 for your tuition fees.
+If you started your course after 2012/13 and are returning from a Leave of Absence to continue your studies in 2018/19 you will still be charged £9000 for your tuition fees.
+If you started your course in 2017/18 your fees for 2018/19 will be £9,250.

 The rules about who qualifies as a “home” student and can get this type of funding are very complicated and depend on your nationality, the immigration status of you and your family members and where have been living.
 If you are a British national and have lived in the UK for at least three years before that start of your course then it is likely you will qualify.
 If you have any questions about “home” funding status and whether you will qualify then please feel free to contact one of our advisers in the Advice Zone at The Hub on 0121 204 4007.